Am I Eligible To File For Bankruptcy?

-At the Law Office of Allan E. Dunaway PLC, we carefully evaluate your eligibility before pursuing either option, and then offer all options that may be available.
+At the Law Office of Allan E. Dunaway PLC, we carefully evaluate your eligibility before pursuing either option and then offer all opportunities that may be available.
 Some firms treat bankruptcy as “one case fits all” for their clients – we do not.
 Our goal is to find the right bankruptcy option for your circumstances that maximizes benefits and will serve clients best in the long term.

 Chapter 7 Eligibility Requirements

-There are a number of requirements, but generally in order to qualify for Chapter 7 bankruptcy, you must pass the “means test.”
+There are a number of requirements, but generally, in order to qualify for Chapter 7 bankruptcy, you must pass the “means test.”
 This is basically an income test to determine whether a person has “too much income” to file a Chapter 7.
-Additionally, a Chapter 7 can only be filed eight years after a previous Chapter 7 was filed and a bankruptcy discharge was granted.
+Additionally, Chapter 7 can only be filed eight years after a previous Chapter 7 was filed and a bankruptcy discharge was granted.

 If the means test precludes a Chapter 7 filing, bankruptcy relief may be available under Chapter 13, which can be viewed as simply a repayment plan.